buf1024/buf1024.github.io/.hugo/content/post/2021-01-15-fabric-intro.md

 [ERROR] To see the full stack trace of the errors, re-run Maven with the -e switch.
 [ERROR] Re-run Maven using the -X switch to enable full debug logging.
 [ERROR]
-[ERROR] For more information about the errors and possible solutions, please read the following articles:
+[ERROR] For more infORMation about the errors and possible solutions, please read the following articles:
 [ERROR] [Help 1] http://cwiki.apache.org/confluence/display/MAVEN/MissingProjectException

 ```

 ### 总结